Xetibo/DashNix/docs/src/README.md

 # Installation

-You can find a custom ISO on my NextCloud server: [Link](https://cloud.dashie.org/s/z7G3zS9SXeEt2ERD).
+You can find a custom ISO in the releases: [Link](https://github.com/Xetibo/DashNix/releases).
 With this, you will receive the example config in /iso/example alongside the gnome desktop environment, as well as a few tools like gnome-disks, Neovim, Vscodium, a browser etc.